 The maximum grant amount available per application is $5,000.
-The grant is awarded is to provide reimbursement of costs due to Covid -19.
-It is not a loan, line of credit, or similar repayable product.
-It is funds that will be paid within 30 business days of receipt of banking informaiotn and the signed approval letter.
+The grant, if awarded, is to provide reimbursement of costs incurred because of COVID-19.
+It is not a loan, line of credit or similar product.
+It is funds that will be paid within 30 business days of receipt of banking information and the signed approval letter.

-There are three categories of purchases that are eligible for reimbursement under the program – see examples below
+There are three categories of purchases that are eligible for reimbursement under the program – see below for examples: